VampZie/NGS-Data-Analysis/rna-seq-pipeline/scripts/04_Alignment.md

 -  -p 1 : Use 1 CPU thread for the alignment process.
 This limits HISAT2 to run on a single processor core
 -  -U : Specifies the input file containing unpaired single-end reads in FASTQ format.
 This is the cleaned sequencing reads you want to align.
 -  -S : Specifies the output file where the aligner will write the results in SAM format (Sequence Alignment/Map).
 This file contains detailed information on how each read aligns to the reference genome

+---
+---
+After successful alignment, you'll obtain a .sam file with mapping information.
+This file forms the foundation for transcript quantification and variant analysis in later stages.
+---
+---